 Note that the simulator is currently designed to be run on desktop computers.

-Download any of the example circuits below and load them in the spintronics simulator to see them in action.
+Click any of the following links to load a circuit into the spintronics simulator and see it in action.

 A basic parallel circuit.
 Use the interact button and watch what happens when you stop one of the resistors.